otagobioinformaticsspringschool/2022-obss-day1/_episodes/01-nesi.md

+## Getting data onto/off of NeSI

+For small files (a few megabytes) you can use the upload button on Jupyter hub in the file explorer pane.
+For downloading (small files) use the navigation pane to find the file you would like, right click and then select to download.

+Both upload and download through Jupyter Hub is done through the browser and not recommended for larger files ( >100 MB)

+For moving larger data onto or off of NeSI the [use of globus is recommended](https://support.nesi.org.nz/hc/en-gb/articles/360000576776-Data-Transfer-using-Globus-V4).

 <!-- include a schematic of the file system and how the workshop directories will be laid out-->

 {% include links.md %}